 Located on the shore Falcon Lake in the Manitoba’s Whiteshell Provincial park, Falcon Ridge offers beautiful views of the lake amidst a woodland Boreal Forest setting.
 Falcon Ridge has over 25 km of maintained x-country ski trails connecting to the local Trans-Canada trail, and Provincial Park maintained West Hawk ski trail circuit which has endless kilometers of wilderness to explore.
 There are trails groomed for both classic (track set) and skate skiing.

 Driving Directions + Accomodations: How to get to Falcon Ridge Ski Area.
-Google Map link here.
+Click here.Click here.

 Falcon Ridge Ski Hill is located on the south-east end of Falcon Lake in the Whiteshell Provincial Park in Manitoba.
 To get there, turn off the #1 highway at Falcon Lake, about 7 minutes west of the Manitoba/ Ontario border.
 Once you've turned off the highway, follow the south shore road (past the golf course, the lumber yard and the marina) for about 15 minutes.
 Falcon Ridge is located right at the end of this road.
 Falcon Ridge is a 90 minute drive east from Winnipeg, and 45 minutes west of Kenora, Ontario.
 Accommodations: Falcon Ridge Resorts located in Falcon Ridge link here.
 There are numerous accommodations in Kenora links here.